Qualification Information – 2021 DATES

 - Thursday, May 13th – 12:00 noon – 7:00 p.m.

-There will be a $5 charge for qualifying this year.
-If you want to qualify with two different bows, the cost will be $5 per bow.
+There is a $5 qualification fee.
+If you want to qualify with two different bows, the cost is $5 per bow.

 Kishwaukee Valley Conservation Area